HSCPC Speech Language Pathologist - (2200003J)

-The Staff Speech Language Pathologist administers speech therapy services as ordered by a physician and in accordance with accepted practices of speech therapy.
-He/she is responsible for evaluating, planning and implementing speech therapy services for the outpatient population.
+The Staff Outpatient Speech Language Pathologist administers speech therapy services as ordered by a physician and in accordance with accepted practices of speech therapy.
+He/she is responsible for evaluating, planning and implementing speech therapy services for the inpatient population.

 Qualifications Minimum Education

 Master's Degree Speech-Language Pathology from an American Speech-Language-Hearing Association accredited institution (Required)